ZhianMai/Multi-threading-in-Java/README.md

 ### 3.4 ABA Problem

 #### 3.4.1 ABA Problem   :link:[link](src/johnston/thread/thread_safety_and_locking/juc_atomic/ABAProblem.java)
-The ABA problem can happen in multi-threading synchronization.
+The ABA problem can happen in multithreading synchronization.
 When thread A reads the shared value twice and got the same value, and thread A considers this value has not changed.
 However, during these two reads, another thread B had changed the value and then change it back.
 Thread A cannot notice this changes and still perform executions.